|

 and he'll come up with something that sounds vaguely correct.
 A 'feel' for the

-mort, simply cannot be articulated!
+mort simply cannot be articulated!
 AT ALL!
-The

 child might as well guess that it says, "Gugga bugga slubberdoxic

-fishigans."
 In short, learning new

 languages is made horrendously difficult by denying children knowledge of